CumulusNetworks/docs/content/cumulus-netq-42/Get-Started/NetQ-Basics/_index.md

 ## Protect Network Integrity with NetQ Validation

-Network configuration changes can cause the creation of many trouble tickets because you cannot test a new configuration before deploying it.
+Network configuration changes can contribute to the creation of many trouble tickets---you cannot test a new configuration before deploying it.
 When the tickets start pouring in, you <!-- vale off -->are stuck with a large amount of data that is collected<!-- vale on --> and stored in multiple tools, making correlation of the events to the resolution required difficult at best.
 Isolating faults in the past is challenging.
-By contract, with NetQ deployed, you can proactively verify a configuration change as inconsistencies and can catch misconfigurations before deployment.
-And historical data is readily available to correlate past events with current issues.
+In contrast, with NetQ deployed, you can proactively verify inconsistencies due to configuration changes and catch misconfigurations before deployment.
+Additionally, historical data is readily available to correlate past events with current issues.

 In summary: